gkalpak/aliases/README.md

     nls   // npm list --depth=0
     ```

-3. Pass `--debug` as argument to any command for debug-friendly output.
+3. All aliases also accept the following arguments:
+   - `--al-debug`: Produce verbose, debug-friendly output.

 Run `halp` for a list of all available aliases.